NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 If the striding split is an indivisible split, then it is impossible to achieve strong correctness.

-global size: S
+global size: S in Z+
-box size: B
+box size: B in Z+
-element stride: e
+element stride: e in Z+
 partitioned ID: ip
 coordinate ID: ic
 box ID: ib